Lombiq/Orchard-Training-Demo-Module/Readme.md

 You can use this module as part of a vanilla Orchard Core source that including the full source code - which is the recommended way.
 You can use it as part of a solution the uses Orchard Core NuGet packages, however, it's harder to look under the hood of Orchard Core features.

-This module is dependent on **[Lombiq.VueJs](https://github.com/Lombiq/Orchard-Vue.js)** so you need to download it and place it next to this module.
+This module is depending on **[Lombiq.VueJs](https://github.com/Lombiq/Orchard-Vue.js)** so you need to download it and place it next to this module.

 The module assumes that you have a good understanding of basic Orchard concepts, and that you can get around the Orchard admin area (the [official documentation](https://orchardcore.readthedocs.io/en/latest/) may help you with that).
 You should also be familiar with how to use Visual Studio and write C#, as well as the concepts of ASP.NET Core MVC.